-- Restrooms: A combination of permanent and portable restrooms are available throughout the parks.
-See a full list of locations.
+- Restrooms: See a full list of locations.

-- Golf courses: Golf courses, including some clubhouses, are open.
-Learn about changes to usual operations.
+- Golf courses: See changes to usual operations.

 For information on all Three Rivers recreational activities, check our status page to see what's open and closed.

-Other areas, including some singletrack trails and horse trails, may be closed due to wet conditions.
+Other areas, including singletrack trails, beaches and horse trails, may be closed due to weather or water conditions.
 Check the status of your activity before you head out.

 Will summer camps go on as planned?

 Based on recommendations from the Minnesota Department of Health, the Centers for Disease Control and Prevention and the American Camp Association, we will be able to provide some camps this summer.
-Making necessary staffing and operational adjustments will take time, so we are canceling all camps through June 14.
 We are not taking new registrations at this time.

 Anyone wishing to cancel a summer camp registration can do so by contacting guest services at firstname.lastname@example.org or 763.559.6700 to receive a full refund without penalty.

-Some group camps will open June 12.
-Groups cannot exceed the current gathering size limit of 10.
-We will contact those with reservations prior to that date to reschedule or cancel reservations.
+At group campsites, groups cannot exceed the gathering size limit of 25.
 We will continue to monitor the situation and adjust the group size limit based on guidelines from the Minnesota Department of Health and the CDC for group gatherings.